AditiCoderr/Stock-Price-Prediction/README.md

 ### Results

 <img width="515" height="458" alt="image" src="https://github.com/user-attachments/assets/e8780b0c-e3d1-4aed-86fb-2f823070132d" />
+Feature Correlation Matrix: Every cell shows the correlation between two features — values range from +1.0 (perfect positive correlation, dark red) to -1.0 (perfect negative correlation, dark blue).
+The diagonal is always 1.0 because every feature is perfectly correlated with itself.<br>
+The high correlation between Close, MA_20, MA_50 and MA_200 means these features carry redundant information.
+However for LSTM this is acceptable — the model learns to weight features automatically.

 <img width="1040" height="297" alt="image" src="https://github.com/user-attachments/assets/8b7f5243-a59a-4f96-af62-dd615d733ba9" />
+The predicted line (blue dashed) follows the actual price (gray) very closely throughout all 700 training days.
+The model has learned the training data well — it captures the general trend, the dips around day 300–350, and the rally from day 500 onwards.

 <img width="1038" height="304" alt="image" src="https://github.com/user-attachments/assets/401564ea-4f8e-4999-8962-13e160278ce0" />
+This is where the problem is visible.
+The actual price (blue) moves between ₹1300–₹1600 with sharp ups and downs.
+The predicted line (orange) is too smooth — it rises slowly from ₹1300 to ₹1450 but completely misses the sharp spike to ₹1600 around day 120.
+This tells you the model is underfitting on validation data — it learned the training patterns but struggles with the sharp rally it hasn't seen before.
+Stock markets are hard to predict.

 <img width="1035" height="298" alt="image" src="https://github.com/user-attachments/assets/46cab97d-ff48-44df-9f03-aa5c9d228316" />
 <img width="1115" height="364" alt="image" src="https://github.com/user-attachments/assets/f683bd4e-d001-4e13-b8b5-f94a6c70e87e" />
 <img width="1112" height="314" alt="image" src="https://github.com/user-attachments/assets/11edde03-a008-4ba7-b87e-badbddd40da1" />